Our Complete Guide to Christchurch

 While the city centre contains a wealth of attractions, the incredible natural surrounds of the greater Christchurch region provide a whole different scale of activities.
 Numerous destinations can be reached by renting a vehicle

 Banks Peninsula Bays: An area rich in wildlife and epic scenery, twin volcanoes formed the harbours of this area.
-They were immediately attractive to local iwi and then later to settlers from Britain and France.
+They were immediately attracted to local iwi and then later to settlers from Britain and France.
 There is a wealth of walking options, and the multiple-day walks are some of the most popular in the area.
 Private vehicle is the best way to explore this area, with picturesque stops like Le Bons and Hickory Bay inaccessible otherwise as you head towards Akaroa.
-Camping is only available in certain areas with a self-contained camper.

 Akaroa (Pictured): This is New Zealand’s first and only French settlement and despite the local attractions being uniquely Kiwi, there is much that feels utterly French in the area including the street names!
 There’s even a three-day French Festival and a strong affection for local cheeses.
 Try Barry’s Bay cheese on your way.
 But it’s the great outdoors that’s the real drawcard, with visitors able to see and sometimes swim with Hector’s Dolphins, the smallest dolphin in the world.
 For something entirely different, try the stand-up paddle boarding tours in the dark.

-Kaikoura and Whale Watching: If you’ve picked up a car rental from Wellington to drive to or from Christchurch, Kaikoura makes a great stop around halfway from Picton.
-The albatross capital of the world, it’s also a mecca for lovers of all ocean life.
+Kaikoura and Whale Watching: If you find yourself journeying from Auckland to Queenstown, consider making Kaikoura a highlight of your trip, especially as it sits conveniently halfway from Picton to Christchurch.
+Albatross capital of the world, it’s also a mecca for lovers of all ocean life.
 Sperm whales, dusky dolphins and seals are usually on display in the waters all year round, with a range of companies set up to get you the best viewing experience possible.
 And if you’re there at the right time of year, orca, humpback whales and blue whales often put on a show.

 If you’d rather stay on land, there are spectacular mountain bike trails, horse treks and even guided quad bike tours to see the harbour from a different angle.